syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Single-page-view-mode.md

 {% endhighlight %}
 {% endtabs %}

 N>This property is applicable only for the page-by-page view mode.
-Changing the value of this property does not have any effect in the continuous page view mode.
+Changing the value of this property does not have any effect on the continuous page view mode.